-If the business activity area results in the inability of the family to use any of the critical living areas, such as a bedroom utilized for a business which is not available for sleeping, it will be considered a violation.

-If THA determines that the use of the unit as a business is not incidental to its use as a dwelling unit.

-Interest in Unit: The owner may not reside in the assisted unit regardless of whether (s)he is a member of the assisted family, unless the family owns the mobile home and rents the pad under the Certificate Program.

-Fraud: In each case, THA will consider which family members were involved, the circumstances, and any hardship that termination of assistance might be caused to innocent members.

-In the event of false citizenship claims, THA will give the family member the opportunity to elect not to contend their status in lieu of termination of the entire family.
+- If the business activity area results in the inability of the family to use any of the critical living areas, such as a bedroom utilized for a business which is not available for sleeping, it will be considered a violation. - If THA determines that the use of the unit as a business is not incidental to its use as a dwelling unit. - Interest in Unit: The owner may not reside in the assisted unit regardless of whether (s)he is a member of the assisted family, unless the family owns the mobile home and rents the pad under the Certificate Program. - Fraud: In each case, THA will consider which family members were involved, the circumstances, and any hardship that termination of assistance might be caused to innocent members. - In the event of false citizenship claims, THA will give the family member the opportunity to elect not to contend their status in lieu of termination of the entire family.

-Drug-related Criminal Activity, Criminal Activity, or Alcohol Abuse:

-Drug-related criminal activity means:

-The manufacture, sale or distribution, or the possession with intent to manufacture, sell or distribute, of a controlled substance (as defined in the Controlled Substance Act);

-The use or possession (other than with intent to manufacture, sell, or distribute) of a controlled substance.

-Drug-related criminal activity does not include the prior use or possession of a controlled substance if the family member had an addiction to the substance and has recovered or is recovering from the addiction and does not currently use or possess the substance.

-See Mandatory Denial/Termination pg: 15-2

-Criminal activity includes:
+Criminal convictions includes: